 From the above data, it’s clear that Grand Canyon State is struggling to keep its students safe.
 Everything is made worse by the Biennial Youth Risk Behavior Surveillance System, which indicates that 13.4% of Arizona youths were cyberbullying victims in 2019.
 The most unfortunate aspect is that such bullying happened on the school property.

 The National Bullying Prevention Center defines bullying as “unwanted, aggressive behavior among school-aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.”

 This definition implies that for an incident to be considered bullying, there should be an intention to harm someone.
 The bully must also have some form of power over the victim, which they use to repeat the aggressive behavior.

 What If My Child is Being Bullied at School in Arizona?

-As highlighted above, bullying can negatively impact a child’s life.
-You should take immediate action if you believe your kid is being bullied.
-Some of the things you can do to help your child include:
+As highlighted above, School bullying can negatively impact a child’s life.
+You should take immediate action if you believe someone’s bullying them.
+Some of the things you can do to help them include:

 Encourage them to Speak-Up